 The President of the University bears ultimate administrative responsibility for the implementation of the Affirmative Action Plans.

-The Equal Opportunity Office monitors the implementation and administration of all elements of the Affirmative Action programs, interprets for the University the regulations related to Equal Opportunity, Equal Employment Opportunity and Affirmative Action, and disseminates such information; prepares official University reports to federal and state compliance agencies; serves as an administrative liaison to standing or special University committees to provide guidance on Equal Opportunity, Equal Employment Opportunity and Affirmative Action; reports directly to the President on the status of plan implementation and coordinates equal opportunity and affirmative action activities with the Provost and other university officials.
+The Institutional Equity Office monitors the implementation and administration of all elements of the Affirmative Action programs, interprets for the University the regulations related to Equal Opportunity, Equal Employment Opportunity and Affirmative Action, and disseminates such information; prepares official University reports to federal and state compliance agencies; serves as an administrative liaison to standing or special University committees to provide guidance on Equal Opportunity, Equal Employment Opportunity and Affirmative Action; reports directly to the President on the status of plan implementation and coordinates equal opportunity and affirmative action activities with the Provost and other university officials.

 Statements of institutional policy on Equal Employment Opportunity and Affirmative Action: